humanmade/altis-cloud/docs/scheduled-tasks.md

 # Scheduled Tasks

-WordPress provides an API for running scheduled tasks that is typically only triggered when a site has active visitors to it.
+WordPress provides an API for running scheduled tasks that are typically only triggered by uncached user visits to any page of the site, which can be quite unreliable.
 Additionally this built in cron job system does not scale well on a multi-server architecture such as that provided by Altis.

 Altis provides a service called Cavalcade to solve this problem by using a system process to trigger tasks.
 This has the added benefits of separating background task processing from the web server processes and supporting long running tasks, up to 1 hour.
 See the [infrastructure limitations guide](./limitations.md) for further details.